 Many dog food companies offer samples or money back guarantees, so let your dog try the food before you finalize your decision.
 Bring home a few varieties to see which is the most palatable.

 When you have settled on a food, gradually change your dog's diet, adding a little more new food to the old food each day over several days.
 Once your dog is exclusively eating the new diet, it may be 3-4 weeks before you see changes in your dog's overall appearance and attitude.
 However, if your dog develops signs of illness, see your vet.
 You may need to change the diet again if it does not agree with your dog in some way.

 Your Dog's Diet Over Time

-Many experts now recommend rotating diets every 2-6 months if you are feeding commercial dog food.
+Many experts recommend rotating diets every 2-6 months if you are feeding commercial dog food.
 This typically means changing to a new food company.
 Offering a variety of formulas within that company can benefit many dogs.
 When feeding homemade diets, a variety of foods should be offered.
 However, it is always important to use recipes for complete and balanced dog food.
-Feeding the same food all the time can not only be boring for your dog, it is also believed that this can lead to allergies and other diseases.
+Feeding the same food all the time can become boring for your dog.
+It is also believed that this can lead to allergies and other diseases.
 Remember that the needs of individual dogs can vary.
 As always, consult your veterinarian about the best food choices for your dog.